Elite-HRV/spren-vision-ios/docs/Spren-Vision/Spren-Vision-iOS-SDK.md

 ### `SprenDelegate`

-SprenDelegate is an `AVCaptureVideoDataOutputSampleBufferDelegate` and handles providing frames or notification of frame drop to **SprenVision**.
+SprenDelegate is an `AVCaptureVideoDataOutputSampleBufferDelegate` and handles providing frames or notification of frame drop to **SprenCore**.

-# SprenVision Library
+# SprenCore Library

-The SprenVision library provides internal control over readings and allows you to gain information on what's going on internally in the SDK so your UI can be updated accordingly.
+The SprenCore library provides internal control over readings and allows you to gain information on what's going on internally in the SDK so your UI can be updated accordingly.
 Here you'll be able to set reading durations, handle progress updates, start and stop readings, and more.
 Use this library in conjunction with **SprenCapture** to utilize the full capabilities of Spren SDK.

 ### `Spren`